ndsurgenor/moonshot/README.md

 - Each photo can be clicked directly to direct the user to an individual page for the image outlining photo details (see [Photo Details](#photo-details) below)

 #### Sign Up/In
-> &bull; 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
+> &bull; 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly participate with other users of the site
 &bull; 2.4 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site
-&bull; 3.2 - User Story: as a Site User I want to remain logged in to the site until I choose otherwise so that my experience is not interuppted by having to continously re-enter my username and password
+&bull; 3.2 - User Story: as a Site User I want to remain logged in to the site until I choose otherwise so that my experience is not interrupted by having to continuously re-enter my username and password

 ![SignUpIn](docs/fts-signup-signin.png)

 - Simple forms allow the user to quickly enter details and sign up/sign in to the site
-- Links below each form help redirect the user if they have initially selected the inccorect access form
+- Links below each form help redirect the user if they have initially selected the incorrect access form
 - Stylised success/error messages ('toasts') appear on clicking 'Submit' to provide immediate feedback from the form to the user
 - Field specific alerts let the user know of any specific issue with the data they have entered
 - JWTs are used to prevent the user from having to log in every 5 minutes or so